tetrontt6-collab/SimpleShips-/README.md

-First of all, thank you for offering free plugin development to help people.
-I genuinely appreciate it, and I think it's really cool that you're willing to spend your time helping server owners and developers with their projects.

 I have a project that I think is relatively simple compared to building an entire plugin from scratch, because most of the source code already exists and I've already made some modifications myself (with a lot of AI assistance, since I'm not very experienced with Java plugin development).

 The project is based on this plugin: